input-output-hk/partner-chains-smart-contracts/docs/DistributedSet.md

 every `DsKeyPolicy` mint (except the first mint), `DsKeyPolicy` succeeds iff `DsInsertValidator` succeeds.

-_Claim._ If `DsKeyPolicy` succeeds in the latter case, then `DsInsertValidator` succeeds.
+_Claim._ If `DsKeyPolicy` succeeds in the former case, then `DsInsertValidator` succeeds.

 ### 5.2.
 DsInsertValidator
 This validator does the heavy lifting / verification of the [insertion operation](2-Insertion-Operation).
-It must be parameterized by the oneshot token `DsConfPolicy` which we may recall uniquely identifies `DsConfValidator`.
+It must be parameterized by the currency symbol of `DsConfPolicy` which we recall uniquely identifies `DsConfValidator`.

 **Datum:**
 ```